ronjkarr/ds_fileupload/ds_fileupload/README.txt

 1. The tests also require a .Net Core installation on the local system.

-2. Unzip the file "PublishOutput-tests.zip" into a local directory.
+2. Unzip the file "ds_unittests.zip" into a local directory.

-3. Edit the file "baseurl.txt" in the PublishOutput directory and if necessary, replace the base URL.
+3. Edit the file "baseurl.txt" in the ds_unitests directory and if necessary, replace the base URL.

-4. Bring up a command prompt window and "cd C:\{path}\PublishOutput", where "path" is the folder path containing the PublishOutput directory created for the tests.
+4. Bring up a command prompt window and "cd C:\{path}\ds_unittests", where "path" is the folder path created for the tests.

 5. Start the tests by typing "dotnet vstest ds_unittests.dll".
 The tests results will be reported in the command prompt window and should be successful.
 There should also be a new